jkempf42/kube-volttron/cluster-config/README.md

 ### Installing and configuring the central node.

-The first step is to bring up a VM running Ubuntu 20.04 on your favorite cloud provider (I used Azure) to act as a server.
-A central node VM with 4 VCPUs and 8 GB RAM is recommended.
-After installing the VM, you should configure the network to open port 51820 for incoming traffic, since this is the port Wireguard uses by default, in addition to port 22 for `ssh` access Also, write down the public IP address assigned to the VM and reserve the address so that the VM will get the same address every time it boots.
+The first step is to bring up a VM running Ubuntu 20.04 on your favorite cloud provider to act as a server or a VirtualBox or other VM locally.
+A central node VM
+with 4 VCPUs and 8 GB RAM is recommended.
+After installing the VM, you should configure the network to open port 51820 for incoming traffic if necessary, since this is the port Wireguard uses, in addition to port 22 for `ssh` access Also, write down the public IP address assigned to the VM and reserve the address if necessary so that the VM will get the same address every time it boots.
+If you are using a VirtualBox VM for both your central node and gateway node, you should follow the directions in the next section for creating a central node.

 ### Installing and configuring the gateway node